zriyansh/signoz.io/docs/userguide/span-details.md

 - Start time
 - Duration
 - The list of tags associated with the currently selected span.
 - The list of events associated with the currently selected span.
 If your application emits events to complement traces, SigNoz will display them on this page.
-For details about raising events in your code, see the [Events](https://opentelemetry.io/docs/concepts/instrumenting-library/#events) section of the OpenTelemetry website and the [Semantic Code for Exceptions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/exceptions.md) page of the `open-telemetry/opentelemetry-specification` specification repo.
+For details about raising events in your code, see the [Events](https://opentelemetry.io/docs/concepts/instrumenting-library/#events) section of the OpenTelemetry website

 The following illustration shows the **Span Details** page: